syncfusion-content/windowsforms-docs/WindowsForms/Color-Picker-DropDown/Getting-Started.md

 ---
 layout: post
-title: Getting Started | WindowsForms | Syncfusion
+title: Getting Started with Windows Forms Color Picker DropDown | Syncfusion
-description: Learn here about getting started with Syncfusion Windows Forms ComboBox DropDown (ComboDropDown) control and more details.
+description: Learn here about getting started with Syncfusion Windows Forms Color Picker DropDown (ColorPickerButton) control and more details.
 platform: WindowsForms
 control: ColorPickerButton
 documentation: ug
 ---
-# Getting Started with Windows Forms ComboBox DropDown (ComboDropDown)
+# Getting Started with Windows Forms Color Picker DropDown

 This section briefly describes how to create a new Windows Forms project in Visual Studio and add **ColorPickerButton** with it’s basic functionalities.